Skip to main content.

 Cars and Jails: Freedom Dreams, Debt, and Carcerality

-Olin, Room 102 5:30 pm – 7:00 pm EST/GMT-5
+Olin Humanities, Room 102 5:30 pm – 7:00 pm EST/GMT-5

 Bard’s new Carceral Studies speaker series launches with a visit from the NYU Prison Education Project.
 Their recently published book Cars and Jails: Freedom Dreams, Debt, and Carcerality explores how the car, despite its association with American freedom and mobility, functions at the crossroads of two great systems of entrapment and immobility– the American debt economy and the carceral state.
 We will be joined by four of the Lab members, a group representing formerly incarcerated scholars and non-formerly incarcerated NYU faculty.